Lulu (opera): Plot overview

-In Act 2, Schön is jealous of her cadre of admirers, including the lesbian Geschwitz.
-He experiences paranoid delusions and hallucinations.
-He tries to kill Lulu ("Du Kreatur ..."), but she kills him instead (Lied der Lulu: "Wenn sich die Menschen").
-During the cinematic sequence (Filmmusik, (Note: In the Lulu Suite, the Ostinato.) the dramatic and musical midpoint of the opera), Lulu is tried, convicted, and imprisoned before Geschwitz helps her escape via the infirmary, having both contracted cholera together to this end.
-Though free ("O Freiheit!") in scene 2, Lulu is a shadow of her former self.
-Alwa still idealizes her as his muse (Alwa's hymn: "Durch dieses Kleid").
-They flee the law to London, and her admirers follow.
+Schön is jealous of Lulu's admirers, including the lesbian Geschwitz.
+He experiences paranoid delusions and hallucinations, and tries to kill Lulu.
+But she manages to kill him instead.
+Lulu is tried, convicted, and imprisoned, but Geschwitz helps her contract cholera and escape from the isolation ward.
+Though free, Lulu is a shadow of her former self.
+Alwa still idealizes her as his muse.
+They flee to Paris, and her admirers follow.
+Some of Lulu's admirers blackmail or try to sex traffick her, perhaps to Africa (Lied des Mädchenhändlers, quoting Wedekind's lute song).
+She arranges to have one murdered with Geschwitz's help and flees again, followed by loyal admirers, as the stock market crashes.

-In Act 3, some of them blackmail and threaten to sex traffick her, perhaps to Africa (Lied des Mädchenhändlers, quoting Wedekind's lute song; Lied der Lulu reprise).
-She arranges to have one murdered with Geschwitz's help.
-The stock market crashes, ruining everyone (Verwandlungsmusik).
-In scene 2, Lulu is reduced to prostitution as perhaps before in her childhood.
+In London, Lulu is reduced to prostitution as perhaps before in her childhood.
 Seeking money, Schigolch finds only a book of homilies in the coat of Lulu's first client, the Professor (the mirror, in a dual role, of her first husband Dr. Goll), who has discreetly paid Lulu in advance.
-Her second client, an African Prince (the Painter's double), refuses to pay and beats Alwa dead.
-Geschwitz contemplates suicide.
-Lulu is so captivated by (or afraid of) her third client, Jack the Ripper (Schön's double), that she waives payment.
-He murders Lulu and her "crazy sister" Geschwitz, who dies mourning Lulu ("Lulu!
-Mein Engel!").
+Her second client, an African Prince (the Painter's double), refuses to pay, attacks Lulu, and bludgeons Alwa.
+Geschwitz, feeling lost and unloved, contemplates suicide.
+Lulu is so captivated by (or afraid of) her third client, Jack the Ripper (Schön's double), that she accedes to his demand to waive payment.
+He murders Lulu and then Geschwitz, who dies mourning Lulu.